-Developing a broad civil practice, Mr. Katz has handled plaintiff cases including personal injury, construction, highway and premises liability, products liability and attorney fee disputes.
+Developing a broad civil practice, Mr. Katz has handled plaintiff cases including personal injury, construction, business litigation, highway and premises liability, products liability and attorney fee disputes.
 He has also defended commercial litigation, legal malpractice, products liability, construction, civil RICO matters, and has experience litigating matters throughout the state and federal courts in the State of Louisiana.
-Mr. Katz has also spoken at and moderated continuing legal education programs presented by the Louisiana Association for Justice and the National Business Institute.
+Mr. Katz has also spoken at and moderated continuing legal education programs presented by the Louisiana State Bar Association, Louisiana Association for Justice and the National Business Institute.

-Mr. Katz has memberships in the Federal Bar Association, the Louisiana Bar Association, the American Association for Justice (where he has been named an “Advocate” in litigation), the Louisiana Association for Justice (where he is presently a member of the Auto Torts Section), the Louisiana Bar Foundation, and he serves as a Senior Fellow for the Litigation Counsel of America.
-Mr. Katz has served on the President’s Advisory Board of the Louisiana Association for Justice.
+Mr. Katz has memberships in the Federal Bar Association, the Louisiana Bar Association, the American Association for Justice (where he has been named an “Advocate” in litigation), the Louisiana Association for Justice (where he is presently a member of the executive committee), the Louisiana Bar Foundation, and he is a member of Primerus’ Personal Injury Institute.

-Mr. Katz is also heavily involved in civic work and serves on the boards of the Jewish Federation of Greater New Orleans and the Jewish Community Center.
-Mr. Katz served as President of the Jewish Community Center from 2011 to 2013, and Chair of its Capital Campaign which concluded in 2016.
+Mr. Katz is also heavily involved in civic work and serves on the board of the Jewish Federation of Greater New Orleans and is currently the board chair serving a two-year term through the fall of 2023.
+Mr. Katz has previously served as President of the Jewish Community Center from 2011 to 2013 and Chair of its Capital Campaign which concluded in 2016.
 Mr. Katz was Co-chair for the Jewish Federations of North America National Young Leadership from 2011 to 2012.
 Over the years, he has been acknowledged for his volunteer efforts and has received several awards for his civic work such as the Anne Goldsmith Hanaw and J. Jerome Hanaw Tikkun Award (2004), John N. Weinstock Leadership Award (2005), Maurice Feingertz Memorial Leadership Award (2006), the Esther Leah Ritz Next Generation of JCC Leadership Award (2006), and was selected to the United Way of Southeast Louisiana’s Alexis de Tocqueville Society (2013).